-With the arrival of Spring 2021, we are continuing to follow safe social distancing practices, treat patients, provide vaccines, and do our jobs with dedication.
-Our daily lives have shifted in many ways, and stressors are many, making this the perfect time to begin or reset how we approach our personal wellness.
+With the arrival of 2022, we are continuing to follow safe social distancing practices, treat patients, provide vaccines, and do our jobs with dedication.
+Our daily lives have shifted in many ways, and stressors are many, making this the perfect time to focus on our personal wellness.

 Tracking Your Steps